Victorinox2/Building-a-CAT-PHOTO-APP-With-HTML/README.md

 To learn the basics of HTML, i built a Cat Photo App.

 HTML tags give a webpage its structure.
-HTML tags can be used to add photos, buttons, and other elements to your webpage.
+HTML tags can be used to add photos, buttons, and other elements to your webpages.